Adarsh-g-s/Legal-IR/README.md

 # Legal-IR (Diversifying Search Results in Legal Information Retrieval System)
-Legal Information Retrieval with diversification model

-Uses a semantic and a sentiment diversification model for opinion diversification.
+Legal Information Retrieval with diversification model - Uses a semantic and a sentiment diversification model for opinion diversification.

+## Abstract
+We aim to represent the top-k search results which are diversified and relevant, by applying sentiment and semantic analysis for information retrieval system.
+Support Vector Machine (SVM) classifier is used to perform document-level sentiment classification, whose results are later leveraged to find sentiment distance between documents.
+The Semantic analysis includes computation of cosine distance between documents.
+We propose a diversification algorithm which maximizes the summation of sentiment and semantic distances for documents to obtain top k results which are diversified.
+We also propose a methodology for evaluation of diversified results by customizing standard measures like precision, recall and discounted cumulative gain.
+We performed a web-based user study to evaluate the built diversified system against standard information retrieval system, results obtained from user study are promising.

 Python version:3.6